mongodb/specifications/source/crud/bulk-write.md

 ### Command Batching

 Drivers MUST accept an arbitrary number of operations as input to the `Client.bulkWrite` method.
 Because the server imposes restrictions on the size of write operations, this means that a single call to `MongoClient.bulkWrite` may require multiple `bulkWrite` commands to be sent to the server.
-Drivers MUST split bulk writes into separate commands when the user's list of operations exceeds one of these maximums: `maxWriteBatchSize`, `maxBsonObjectSize`, or `maxMessageSizeBytes`.
+Drivers MUST split bulk writes into separate commands when the user's list of operations exceeds one or more of these maximums: `maxWriteBatchSize`, `maxBsonObjectSize`, and `maxMessageSizeBytes`.
 Each of these values can be retrieved from the selected server's `hello` command response.

 #### Number of Writes